Do you know how many keys on a piano?

 - Should I Get a 61 or 88 Key Keyboard?

-- What Are Weighted Piano Keys?
+- Understanding Weighted Piano Keys:

 - Conclusion – How Many Keys on a Piano